Movies & TVPlaces

 The original film of West Side Story was released in 1961 and directed by Robert Wise and Jerome Robbins, is a musical film based on Shakespeare’s Romeo and Juliet.
 The famous soundtrack features music by Leonard Bernstein and lyrics by Stephen Sondheim.
 Starring Natalie Wood, Rita Moreno, George Chakris, Russ Tamblyn, and Richard Beymer, the film was a tremendous success, becoming the highest-grossing film of 1961.
 It garnered an impressive ten (10) Oscars, including Best Picture, and Rita Moreno won Best Supporting Actress, making her the first Latina woman to receive an Academy Award.
 However, the film has faced deserved criticism for whitewashing certain characters and for elements that have not aged well.
 While some song-and-dance numbers remain landmarks of musical theater history, the portrayal of non-threatening gangs — which Roger Ebert said were “like bad-boy Archies and Jugheads” — erases them of all true tension and danger, and despite Rita Moreno’s well-deserved accolades, the stereotypical portrayals and cultural appropriation here evoke many cringes.
 But hey! 🎼 When you’re a Jet you.
 Stay.
 A. Jettttt! 🎼

-Click on the cover to buy West Side Story (1961) on Blu-ray!
+Click on the cowboy to buy West Side Story (1961)!

 Antebellum Urban Turmoil!
 Gangs of New York (2002)